apache/beam/sdks/python/apache_beam/examples/inference/README.md

 To use this transform, you need a dataset and model for language modeling.

 1. Create a file named `INPUT.csv` that contains labels and pixels to feed into the model.
 Each row should have comma-separated elements.
 The first element is the label.
 All other elements are pixel values.
+The csv should not have column headers.
 The content of the file should be similar to the following example:
 ```
 1,0,0,0...
 0,0,0,0...